Before we jump in…

 In fact, if you follow some basic principles, it’s scientifically proven to SIGNIFICANTLY improve your chances of achieving whatever it is that you want!

-From a DJ’ing perspective, for example, one of your goals might be to play out in front of ‘’real people’’ in the next 60 days?
-Or perhaps get your first ‘’paid’’ gig in the next 12 months?
+From a DJ’ing perspective, for example, one of your goals might be to get your first ‘’paid’’ gig in the next 6 months, or to start your own mobile DJ business in the next 12 months, perhaps?
+Obviously it’s going to be different for everyone – just fill in the blank!

-But regardless of where you’re currently at as a DJ and what you’re personal DJ’ing aspirations are – here are 7 actionable goal-setting tips to help you get there a lot faster!
+So, regardless of where you’re currently at as a DJ, and what your aspirations are, here are 7 ACTIONABLE goal-setting tips to help you get there a lot faster.

 1. Be very specific about what you want

 Consider this basic example below.
 Think of it a bit like a note-to-self, or the overview of your goal.
-When you do yours, you’ll want to write it down.
+You’ll need to do something similar (…also see point No.4).

 By the 30th of November next year (insert the actual year) I will finally have played out in my home town of (insert your town) for the first time – and gotten paid for it!